Partnering with Eadie Hill is a win-win relationship!

 What types of cases does Eadie Hill accept from referring attorneys?

-We exclusively handle medical malpractice and nursing home cases.
+We exclusively handle nursing home abuse and neglect and assisted living abuse and neglect cases.

 What role would I have in the cases as a referring attorney?